-An additional lump sum equalling 5% of the fees in order to cover administrative costs such as stamps, telephone (excluding courier, bailiff costs etc.) shall be invoiced.
+An additional lump sum equaling 5% of the fees in order to cover administrative costs such as stamps, telephone (excluding courier, bailiff costs etc.) shall be invoiced.

 Judicial costs (such as costs of service etc.) shall be invoiced separately.

 Our invoices will be issued in Euros, on the basis of the time billed and which is recorded in our IT system.
 Each issuance of an invoice is preceded by a critical analysis, which seeks to ensure that the time billed is in fact justified.
-Invoices are normally issued within thirty (30) days of the end of the period to which they refer.
-In the case that the time spent on the case has been recorded late, it shall be invoiced together with the next period.
-Invoices are payable upon reception.
+Invoices are normally issued within thirty (30) days upon the end of the period to which they refer.
+In the event that the time spent on the case has been recorded late, it shall be invoiced together with the next period.
+Invoices are payable upon reception.\

 3. Client's funds

 Unless ordered to the contrary, the funds held by our firm in your name and on your account shall be deposited with a reputed financial institution.
 The firm may not be held responsible for any loss incumbent on this financial institution.

 4. Information with regard to the progression of the case

 We shall keep you informed about the progression of your case.
 Every effort will be made to ensure that the invoices with regard to our fees shall be issued on a periodic and complete basis.
 It may however be the case, that some services are billed late.
 Each billable service billed after the issuing of an invoice shall be reported separately on the following invoice.